 Simple English definitions for legal terms

-Read a random definition: disabling restraints
+Read a random definition: power of alienation

 The continuous-adverse-use principle is a rule that says if someone uses a piece of land without permission for a long time, they can claim ownership of it.
 This is called adverse possession.
 The person must use the land continuously, exclusively, and openly for a certain period of time.
 In some cases, paying taxes on the land can also count as adverse possession.
 This principle is important in property law.